 - Any printed media, brochures, flyers and so on.

 - Any PR Campaigns with PR companies.

 - Direct mail campaigns (Good old snail mail)

 - Affiliate advertising

 - Anything else?
 Telemarketing or other lead funnels.

-Finally, Don’t be a one site stand.
+Finally, Don’t be a one-site stand.
 A successful website happens when you have a meaningful relationship with your agency.
 We want to help.

-Be honest and frank and you’ll get good results.
-Are you looking for help on writing a paid media brief?
+Be honest and frank, and you’ll get good results.
+Are you looking for help writing a paid media brief?
 Read Ben’s article on how he creates a digital marketing brief template.
 If you want our website brief template, just drop us a line at the bottom of this page & download our templates and website design brief example free of charge!

-Factory is a boutique marketing agency in Manchester.
+Made Factory is a boutique marketing agency in Manchester.
 We value client trust and relationships, gained by clear communication and quality outcomes; if you want honesty, advice in your interest and straight-talking people who give a damn about your business, then we are a great fit.